tvharikrishna/HariKrishna__Motion_Planning/HKMC__PID_Controller/README.md

 ▸ Kappa-Tau Tuning Method

 For a deeper understanding and guidance on PID tuning, consider visiting [PID Tuning Methods](https://www.incatools.com/pid-tuning/pid-tuning-methods/).
-This resource provides insights and practical advice on how to apply these methods to achieve a well-tuned control system. </p> <hr> <br>
+This resource provides insights and practical advice on how to apply these methods to achieve a well-tuned control system. </p> <hr> <br>  <br>

 <!------ End Image ------>
 <p align="center">